mrjones2014/ROS-RFID-Finder/README.md

 2. Pip (Pip is installed automatically with Python 2 >=2.7.9)
 3. ROS-Indigo installed on Ubuntu 14.04 [(tutorial)](http://wiki.ros.org/indigo/Installation/Ubuntu)
 4. OpenCV 3.0.0 or newer with Python 2.7+ bindings [(tutorial)](http://www.pyimagesearch.com/2015/06/22/install-opencv-3-0-and-python-2-7-on-ubuntu/)
+5. OpenNI2 ROS package (for the Turtlebot's onboard camera); run `sudo apt-get install ros-indigo-openni2-camera` and `sudo apt-get install ros-indigo-openni2-launch` in a terminal window to install this package.
+6. Properly configured ROS environment variables

 To check that you have the required Python packages installed, open up a new terminal window and run `python` to open the Python terminal.
 Then, at the Python terminal, type `import rospy`; if the package is installed properly, you should get no output.
 Then, still in the Python terminal, type `import cv2`; again, if installed properly,